Mon – Sun: 24/7 Plumbing

 You can also sprinkle coffee grounds around acid-loving plants like blueberries, roses and hydrangeas to nourish the soil as rain washes them.
 The grounds also work as a natural flea repellent - their oils make an uncomfortable barrier around stems.

-You’ll use a free byproduct while redirecting your used grounds to the garden while protecting drainage systems.
+You’ll use a free byproduct to redirect your used grounds to the garden and protect drainage systems.
 Your plants will thrive, and you can feel good knowing it’s one less potential clog risking future plumbing headaches.

 The Alternative Route: Proper Disposal of Coffee Grounds

 The golden rule?
-Avoid putting coffee grounds down the sink.
-The best course of action is to compost coffee grounds.
-If you don’t have a compost bin, consider starting one.
-Recycling coffee grounds and other food waste like fruit peels and eggshells is a great way.
-If composting isn’t an option, simply toss the grounds in the trash.
+Just don’t put coffee grounds down the sink.
+Always opt for composting instead.
+If you don’t have a compost bin, it might be time to get one.
+Recycling coffee grounds with other food scraps, like fruit peels and eggshells, is a brilliant plan.
+And if composting’s off the table, simply toss the grounds in the bin.

 But if you’re determined to use the used coffee grounds, plenty of creative alternatives exist.
 From using them in the garden to adding them to homemade scrubs or using them to deter pests, coffee grounds can have a second life beyond your coffee cup.